yaochih/awesome-video-stabilization/README.md

 # Video Stabilization
-This is a personal note about the resources of video stabilization methods.
+This is a curated list of the resources of video stabilization methods.
 If you find anything wrong or anything new, feel free to contact me.

 | Year | Pub | Paper | Repo |
 | -------- | -------- | -------- | -------- |